 He tried not to marvel at his suit too much, but instead concentrate on learning how to operate the various systems he would need to move around on the surface.
-Meitner’s Diamond was a small planet with roughly half the Earth-standard gravity they were used to.
+Meitner’s Diamond was a small planet, with roughly half the Earth-standard gravity they were used to.
 It rotated on its axis slowly, and vertically.
 It looked like a giant marble rolling its way through space.
 Other than these tidbits of knowledge, Henri knew almost nothing about this celestial body.
-He’d declined to take the virtual tour.
-He just spent two years cramming his brain full of information and wanted a break before trying to stuff in more.
+He’d earlier declined to take the virtual tour.
+He’d just spent two years cramming his brain full of information, and wanted a break before trying to stuff in more.

 The small crew of the first lifeboat now ushered their armour-clad guests through the main hatch of the lifeboat and lined them up facing in the same direction.